Are you at risk for HIV exposure?

 Upper Hudson Planned Parenthood Health Centers offer:

-- Information on PrEP
+- Information on PrEP and PEP

 - Healthcare services including screening and testing for HIV and other sexually transmitted infections (STIs)